afroraydude/riddlet-server/README.md

 Setup is very simple just `npm install --save riddlet-server`.

 **Note**: nsure you have a C++11 compiler available (available in GCC 4.9+).
-This allows for node-gyp to build the hashtable dependency that fast-ratelimit depends on. (*Windows: you may have to install windows-build-tools globally using: npm install -g windows-build-tools to be able to compile*)
+This allows for node-gyp to build the hashtable dependency that fast-ratelimit depends on. (*Windows: you may have to install build tools globally using: `npm install -g windows-build-tools` to be able to compile*)

 ## Usage